 I can’t believe it’s been over 15 years since my friend, Bobson, first made this dish for me in Germany.
 A refugee from war-torn Sierra Leone, Bobson was a young man in his late 20’s trying to make a new life for himself.
 He had never learned how to read but he possessed a depth of wisdom that elicited respect from those who knew him.
 Friendly and out-going with a winning smile and a great sense of humor, Bobson was also kind-hearted and generous with what little he had.

 He invited me and a couple of friends over for a traditional dish from Sierra Leone.
 After the first bite I was hooked.
-He served it with pounded yam, a thick, starchy neutral-tasting substance that’s ground and then reconstituted with water – a traditional side for things like Nigerian fufu.
+He served it with something he called pounded yam (aka “fufu”), a thick, starchy neutral-tasting substance that’s ground and then reconstituted with water.
 You pull off a wad of it and make an indentation with your thumb to serve as an eating utensil to scoop up the food and mop up sauce.

 The next time he invited us for dinner the unanimous request was that he make that same dish.
 This time I watched him make it.
 And that’s the dish I’m sharing with you today, Bobson’s version of Sierra Leonean plasas.

 After moving to the U.S., I lost contact with Bobson.
 I don’t know whatever happened to him but I’ll always treasure our friendship and the memories.

 This dish is simply called plasas or sometimes also referred to as palava sauce or palaver sauce.
 It doesn’t refer to a specific recipe so much as a specific kind of dish: Plasas is a sauce comprised of some type of greens (either spinach, collard greens, kale, etc), some kind of meat, peanut butter for flavor and thickening, and often dried fish.
 It’s commonly served with some kind of starchy side dish.
 Plasas is most commonly eaten in Gambia and Sierra Leone.